aistairc/medLLM_QA_benchmark/README.md

 This repository provides medical QA benchmark datasets for English, Japanese, and Chinese, as well as scripts and Python source files to evaluate LLM.
 Most hugging face hub models supported by [vllm](https://docs.vllm.ai/en/latest/) can be evaluated.
-The model can be a local checkpoint in development.
+The model on the hugging face hub or locally stored checkpoint can be used for evaluation.

 ### This benchmark is made using the following dataset.